-There is a general rule that drivers must see things that are obvious, or clearly visible.
-For stuff that is blocked so that a driver can't see it, that driver is not going to be held liable for missing it.
-Some examples of this are if a traffic sign is blocked by a tree, or by a big parked truck, the court will recognize that a driver couldn't have seen it.
+There is a general rule that drivers must see things that are obvious or clearly visible.
+For stuff that is blocked so that a driver can't see it, that driver will not be held liable for missing it.
+Some examples of this are if a traffic sign is blocked by a tree or by a big parked truck, the court will recognize that a driver couldn't have seen it.

-While this might be helpful to argue if you are caught speeding and there was a blocked speed limit sign, remember that speed limit signs are often posted along roads in several locations.
-Any visible speed limit signs you have passed, even if you didn't notice them, apply to you as if you had seen it.
-Not noticing a sign is your mistake (See "/ Just Missed It" ), and you are required to follow all road signs.
+While this might be helpful to argue if you are caught speeding, and there was a blocked speed limit sign, remember that speed limit signs are often posted along roads in several locations.
+Any visible speed limit signs you have passed, even if you didn't notice them, apply to you as if you had seen them.
+Not noticing a sign is your mistake, and you must follow all road signs.